A Practical Guide to When an Intrusive Structural Survey Is Required

 What Is an Intrusive Structural Survey?

-An intrusive structural survey involves physically exposing elements of a building to assess their condition, construction and performance.
+An intrusive structural survey, sometimes known as a structural investigation, involve physically exposing elements of a building to assess their condition, construction and performance.
 This may include opening up walls, floors or ceilings, as well as carrying out material testing such as concrete sampling or reinforcement inspection.
+There are many different types and strategies used depending on the structure and the uncertainty within it.

-Unlike visual surveys, which rely on surface-level observations, intrusive investigations provide definitive insight into how a building has been constructed and how it is performing over time.
-This level of detail is increasingly important where safety, compliance and long-term asset management are concerned.
+Unlike visual surveys, which rely on surface-level observations, intrusive investigations provide further detailed insight into how a building has been constructed and how the structure is performing over time.

 Why Intrusive Surveys Are Becoming More Common

-There has been a noticeable shift across the industry towards greater scrutiny of building information.
+There has been a noticeable shift across the industry towards greater requirements of building information, and rightfully so!
 Dutyholders and responsible persons are now expected to demonstrate a clear understanding of their buildings, supported by reliable data rather than assumption.

-In practice, this means that where uncertainty exists, particularly in higher-risk or complex buildings, intrusive investigations are often the only way to provide the level of assurance required.
-This is particularly relevant when supporting Safety Case reports, remediation strategies or significant refurbishment works.
+In practice, this means that where uncertainty remains, particularly in higher-risk or complex buildings, intrusive investigations are often the only way to provide the level of confidence required.
+This is especially relevant when supporting Safety Case reports, remediation strategies or significant refurbishment works.

 .jpg?width=6240&height=4160&name=Cardiff-HRB%20(23).jpg)